MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

     module: 'Module 4 - Monitor and investigate data and activities by using Microsoft Purview'
 ---

-# Lab 4 - Exercise 2 - eDiscovery (Standard) and Content search
+# Lab 4 - Exercise 2 - Investigate a case with eDiscovery (Standard) and content search

 You are Joni Sherman, the Compliance Administrator for Contoso Ltd. The company is currently involved in a wrongful termination lawsuit filed by a former employee.
 As the Compliance Administrator, it's your responsibility to ensure that all relevant electronic data is preserved and made accessible to meet legal obligations.
 In this exercise, you'll use eDiscovery (Standard) and content search to manage the case effectively, ensuring that Contoso Ltd. can provide the necessary electronic evidence for the lawsuit.